 just a sucker for this series, or maybe the critics were too quick to right

-this off as just another middling third installment, but either way, here’s “X-Men Apocalypse” and these are my
+this off as just another middling installment, but either way, here’s “X-Men Apocalypse” and these are my

 honest thoughts on it.